🔼The name Tigris: Summary

 🔼Peace in the valley

 Long before human civilization began, all humans anywhere in the world behaved as similar as all dogs in the world do, or all cows or all pigeons.
 So that would be the nameless mother river mentioned in Genesis 2:10.
-The breach into four distinct rivers not only coincides with the major cradles of civilization — cultural hotspots from the Yellow River to the Indus, the rivers of Mesopotamia, Egypt's Nile and the waters of the Great Rift Valley — but rather the distinct stages of complexity in humanity's social development:
+The breach into four distinct rivers not only coincides with the major cradles of civilization — cultural hotspots from the Yellow River to the Indus, the rivers of Mesopotamia, the Danube basin, Egypt's Nile and the waters of the Great Rift Valley — but rather the distinct stages of complexity in humanity's social development:

 Our guess is that the first river, Pishon (means "great diffusion"), signifies diversification, and that Havilah (means "land of circles") signifies a nomadic lifestyle.
 The first significant departure from the normal behavior of feral hominids was that of the specialization of tasks, and for this to work, all individuals must have had an understanding of contribution and sharing (hunters had to understand that a tool maker had to be fed rather than robbed).
 This signifies a major leap in complexity of a society.
 It would have made the production of sophisticated tools and weapons possible, and certainly led to trade with neighboring tribes.
 This in turn would have made the range of individual tribes much greater, and thus the overlap of territories, which in turn resulted in a much broader gene pool.